Wolfmyths/Genshin-Stopwatch/README.md

 ## What platforms is this compatible with?

 At the moment only Windows machines can run this program, I'm not sure if I plan on making mobile versions.

+## It doesn't work!

++ Check `save.txt` and make sure it looks in a similar format to the example above.
++ The program needs `save.txt` to start, so if there isn't one in the directory create a text file with the same name.
++ Genshin Stopwatch only works on `Windows`.

+If you found a bug or crash, please report it to me and show how to replicate the issue if possible.<br>
+**Before submitting a bug report please check the known bugs in the release notes before telling me.**

+## Future Plans?

+I don't have many ideas at the moment but if someone has any feel free to let me know!

+## Credits

+Thanks to [PyQt5](https://pypi.org/project/PyQt5/) for making an open source easy-to-use framework.